bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - OS    : powershell

 Configuration:
-- In etc/analysis.cfg, bat the end, but berfore the DEFAULT section (I did chekc that the LOAD section is working)
+- In etc/analysis.cfg, at the end, but before the DEFAULT section (I did check that the LOAD section is working)
     ```
     CLASS=powershell
             LOAD 50 80